kshannon-ucsd/24fa-dsc180a/LCA_Analysis/README.md

     ```bash
     psql "dbname=mimic user=postgres host=db port=5432 password=postgres options=--search_path=mimiciii"
     ```
-2. **Run the \copy Command**: Copy and paste the SQL script `sql_queries/utilities/raw_patient_disease_statistics.sql` into the psql command line after connecting to the database.
-This script will save the results to `/workspaces/environment/LCA_Analysis/data/raw_data/LCA_raw_data.csv`.
+2. **Run the \copy Command**: Run `create_directories` in `LCA_analysis.ipynb` to create necessary data folder.
+Then, copy and paste the SQL script `sql_queries/utilities/raw_patient_disease_statistics.sql` into the psql command line after connecting to the database.
+This script will save the results to `/workspaces/LCA_Analysis/data/raw_data/LCA_raw_data.csv`.
 Ensure that the destination directory exists before executing the command to avoid errors.
+Also, copy and paste the SQL script `sql_queries/utilities/import_tables_LCA_post_analysis.sql` to create 5 tables for the visualization for LCA_post_analysis

-3. **Check the CSV File Output**: Confirm that the output file, `LCA_raw_data.csv`, has been created in the specified path.
+3. **Check the CSV File Output**: Confirm that the output file, `LCA_raw_data.csv`, and `angus.csv`, `oasis.csv`, `patients.csv`, `sepsis.csv`, `sofa.csv` have been created in the specified path.
 Ensure the path has write permissions.
 If you encounter a “No such file or directory” error, verify that the directory exists and has appropriate permissions.

 ## Analysis Workflow
 1. **Data Preprocessing**:
-   - Data is cleaned and preprocessed to ensure consistency and reliability in `LCA_analysis.ipynb` notebook through functions from `utils/data_processing.py`.
+   - Data is cleaned and preprocessed to ensure consistency and reliability in `LCA_analysis.ipynb` notebook through functions from `utils/data_preprocessing.py`.
    - The selected features (`admission_type`, `gender`, `age_at_admission`, `30 Elixhauser indices`) are prepared for analysis.

 2. **LCA Execution**: